Before you change your primary domain

 Note: Changing your primary domain from the Admin console is currently not supported for:

-- Customers with Google Domain Registration
+- Customers with a domain registered with Google Domains

 - Device subscriptions (including Chrome device management, Chromebox for meetings and Google Play for Education)